-ShaveFan is a shaving-focused community centered around link aggregation and discussion, launched on July 5rd, 2019.
+ShaveFan is a shaving-focused community centered around link aggregation and discussion, launched on July 5th, 2019.
 The administrator is shavefan, contact him with any support issues.
-ShaveFan was opened by shavefan with some specific design goals in mind to avoid problems faced by other link aggregation sites:
+ShaveFan was opened by shavefan with careful design touches to encourage a healthy community:

-When links/stories are submitted, they must be tagged by the submitter from a list of predefined tags.
+When links or stories are submitted, they must be tagged by the submitter from a list of predefined tags.
 Users can choose to filter out or subscribe to all submissions with particular tags (example: forum.rss) or combinations of tags (example: forum,blog.rss).
 All users see all stories by default.
 The tagging system works this way for three reasons:

 It keeps the site on-topic by only allowing a predefined list of tags.
 These tags represent what most of the users of the site want to read, so content that does not fit into any of those categories should not be submitted.
 It also keeps stories organized and more easily searchable.